Tunnelling conductance of $d+ip$-wave superconductor: Abstract

 \section{Abstract}

-We theoretically investigate the tunneling conductance of the $d+ip$-wave superconductor which is recently proposed to be realised at the (110) surface of a high-$T_c$ cuprate superconductor.
+We theoretically investigate the tunneling conductance of the $d+ip$-wave superconductor that has recently been proposed to be realized at the (110) surface of a high-$T_c$ cuprate superconductor.
 Utilizing the quasiclassical Eilenberger theory, we obtain the self-consistent pair potentials and the differential conductance of the normal-metal/$d+ip$-wave superconductor junction.
-We demonstrate that the zero-bias peak of a $d$-wave superconductor is robust against the spin-triplet $p$-wave surface subdominant order even though it is fragile against the spin-singlet $s$-wave one.
-Comparing our numerical results and the experimental results, we conclude the spin-triplet $p$-wave surface subdominant order is feasible.
+We demonstrate that the zero-bias peak of a $d$-wave superconductor is robust against the spin-triplet $p$-wave surface subdominant order, even though it is fragile against the spin-singlet $s$-wave one.
+Comparing our numerical results with experimental results, we conclude that the spin-triplet $p$-wave surface subdominant order is feasible.